Franchise fraud: Indiana

-In Indiana fraud, deceit, and misrepresentation during the process of franchise contract formation or performance is actionable at civil law under the Indiana Franchise Act.
+In Indiana, fraud, deceit, and misrepresentation during the process of franchise contract formation or performance is actionable at civil law under the Indiana Franchise Act.
 There is no general right of action, only a specific right of private action by a party on the aforementioned grounds.
 The scope of franchise fraud is also narrower than the scope of ordinary common law fraud action.
-The Indiana Supreme Court holds that "the circumstances of fraud would be the time, the place, the substance of the false representations, the facts mispresented, and the identification of what was procured by the fraud. [… However,] the plaintiff in a franchise fraud action must nevertheless plead the facts and circumstances alleged to constitute fraud, deceit, or misrepresentation with at least the same degree of particularity and detail as would be necessary to maintain an action for common law fraud".
+The Indiana Supreme Court holds that "the circumstances of fraud would be the time, the place, the substance of the false representations, the facts mispresented, and the identification of what was procured by the fraud....the plaintiff in a franchise fraud action must nevertheless plead the facts and circumstances alleged to constitute fraud, deceit, or misrepresentation with at least the same degree of particularity and detail as would be necessary to maintain an action for common law fraud".

 Also held by the Supreme Court is that scienter is not an element of franchise fraud.
 Nor does failure to disclose on the part of a franchisor a pending civil lawsuit at the time of making a franchise agreement constitute franchise fraud, so long as any such representations as to legal action are not relied upon by either party as part of their decision-making process.
 Statements by the franchisor as to potential earnings by the franchisee do not constitute franchise fraud, since they do not constitute a material (mis-)representation of past or existing facts.

 Civil action under the Franchise Disclosure Act must be brought within three years of discovery of the violation.
 Action brought under the Deceptive Franchise Practices Act must be brought within two.

+Texas

+The Texas Supreme Court follows similar standards to the U.S. Supreme Court for evaluating forum selection clauses.
+Generally, Texas courts uphold voluntary forum selection clauses unless they are affected by fraud, overreach, or are considered unreasonable and unjust.
+It is challenging to contest these clauses on public policy grounds in a Texas court.
+Regardless of legal liability theories, Texas courts are required to honor forum selection clauses.